 When Hillary tried to nickname Trump “dark” he did the opposite, defending the rights of middle America and showing up around poor minorities.

 Do the same.
-When the moral police tries to paint you as X, you do Y.
+When the moral police try to paint you as X, you do Y.

 #6.
 Deny, Deny, Deny